Skip to main content

 Confirm Your Appointment via Text

-Check your phone for text reminders and confirm your appointment.
+Check your phone for text message reminders and confirm your pet’s appointment.

 Third step